-Dr. Joseph Ravoahangy Adrianavalona, Malagasy Minister Delegate to the Presidency, died in Tananarive, the Malagasy capital, on Friday ( August 21).
+Background: Dr. Joseph Ravoahangy Adrianavalona, Malagasy Minister Delegate to the Presidency, died in Tananarive, the Malagasy capital, on Friday ( August 21).
 He was 77.

 Dr. Ravoahangy was one of the leaders of the 1947 national insurrection against French Colonial Rule in Madagascar.

 He was exiled to France, but returned to Madagascar in 1960 when the country was granted national sovereignty.

 Dr. Ravoahangy was buried at a State Funeral on Monday (August 24) in the presence of President Philibert Tsirana and his wife.